Opening a care organisation

 We also keep you up to date with our work and new tools through our fortnightly e-bulletin.

-We've brought together some our most popular publications to help new adult social care services (and those managing them) to best prepare themselves to run a successful care provider.
+We've brought together some our most popular publications to help new adult social care services (and those managing them) to best prepare themselves to run a successful care service.

-- It provides advice and information on the benefits of supervision, different approaches to it within care sector environments and how supervision can be used to support people in the induction process and beyond.
+- Effective supervision guide - with advice and information on the benefits of supervision, different approaches to it and how it can be used in induction and beyond.

-- This guide can help you to plan and implement effective assessments of your workers including the workplace assessment of competence.
+- Effective workplace assessment guide - to help you to plan and implement effective assessments of your workers including the workplace assessment of competence.

 Do you need to register with CQC?